-Migrating from Magento 1 to Magento 2 is not a simple task.
-Using Magento data import tool may be a difficult task for the store owners who are not familiar with coding and working from the command line.
-Even for the Magento 2 developers this task may prove difficult because of how different the entities are stored in M1 and M2.
+Migrating from Magento 1 to Magento 2 is not an ordinary routine.
+Using the standard Magento data import tool for that may be a difficult task if you are not familiar with coding and working from the command line.
+Even Magento 2 developers rarely rely on the standard instruments since the migration may prove difficult because of the difference between entities stored in M1 and M2.

 That’s why having a tool that simplifies the procedure and leaves you with only mechanical tasks is a great time savior.
-In this article we will talk about how to migrate to Magento 2 using Improved Import and Export extension.
+In this article, we will talk about how to migrate to Magento 2 using the Improved Import and Export extension.
+Firstly, we will introduce you to the module.
+After that, you will find out how to import products, customers, and orders to your ecommerce website when you migrate from Magento 1 to Magento 2.
+The article sheds light on such nuances as getting an export table with a corresponding entity, preparing attributes for import, and transferring everything into your brand new storefront.

 Before we start the introduction, let’s first think about all the entities we will need to migrate to get a fully functional store.
 These entities will be:

 That’s it.
 To get your store up and running with the minimum time and resources spent you need customers, orders and products they will be purchasing.
 Everything else is a matter of convenience and development as you probably will be customizing your Magento 2 store theme and layout.

 Let’s start with products to see the main differences and peculiarities of product attributes.